-According to the 2019 Annual Bulletin, Angola produced 1.473 million barrels per day of crude oil.
-To the best of our knowledge, there is no official data publicly available to answer this question.
+According to the 2022 Annual Bulletin, Angola produced approximately 1.124 million barrels per day of crude oil.
+The Government expects an annual average production of 1.18 million barrels per day in 2023.
+Only approximately 4.7% of power is produced from oil.
+However, to the best of our knowledge, there is no official data publicly available to answer this question.